-All species apart from two that are abundant in the biotope are classed in a Marine Biotic Index as being indifferent to, tolerating or proliferating under organic enrichment conditions (Borja et al., 2000).
-Only Limecola balthica and Manayunkia aestuarina are recorded as being sensitive to organic enrichment.
-However, case studies display resilience of Limecola balthica populations to enrichment.
-Limecola balthica (as Macoma balthica) have been shown experimentally to be able to resist periods of up to 9 weeks under algal clover, their long siphon allowing them to reach oxygenated water although other bivalves decreased in abundance (Thiel et al., 1998).
+Hediste diversicolor was classed for the Marine Biotic Index as being indifferent to, tolerating or proliferating under organic enrichment conditions while Limecola balthica was recorded as senstive to organic enrichment by Borja et al., (2000).
+However, case studies suggest that Limecola balthica populations are resistent to mild enrichment.
+Limecola balthica (as Macoma balthica) have been shown experimentally to be able to resist periods of up to 9 weeks under algal cover, their long siphon allowing them to reach oxygenated water, although other bivalves decreased in abundance (Thiel et al., 1998).
 Organic enrichment from waste-water discharge in the Dutch Wadden Sea resulted in positive effects on Limecola balthica abundance, biomass, shell growth and production.
 These effects were concluded to be due to increased food supply (Madsen & Jensen, 1987).
-Tubificoides benedii and other oligochaetes are very tolerant of high levels of organic enrichment and often dominate sediments where sewage has been discharged or other forms of organic enrichment have occurred (Pearson & Rosenberg, 1978; Gray, 1971; McLusky et al., 1980).